 Famous Actor/Singer Dies at 88

 Renowned singer-songwriter and actor Kris Kristofferson has passed away at 88.
-Known for his deep lyrics and multifaceted performances, the celebrated artist died at his home in Maui, Hawaii, on Saturday, Sept.
+Known for his deep lyrics and multifaceted performances, the celebrated artist died at his home in Maui, Hawaii on Saturday, Sept.
 28, said family spokeswoman Ebie McFarland in a statement.
 “We’re all so blessed for our time with him,” the family expressed in their statement.

 Starting his career in the late 1960s, Kristofferson became a pillar in the country music landscape, creating genre-defining songs such as “Sunday Mornin’ Comin’ Down,” “Help Me Make It Through the Night,” and “Me and Bobby McGee.”
 His songs, covered by notable artists like Janis Joplin and Johnny Cash, earned him an esteemed status as a songwriter.

-As a prominent figure in country music, Kristofferson transformed the genre by infusing folk’s emotional honesty with country’s structure.
+As a prominent figure in country music, Kristofferson transformed the genre by infusing folk’s emotional honesty with country music’s structure.
 His unprecedented style challenged the genre’s traditional image and brought a fresh wave of songwriting to Nashville.
 Fellow artist Willie Nelson once said at a 2009 award ceremony, “There’s no better songwriter alive than Kris Kristofferson.”

 Born in 1936 in Brownsville, Texas, Kristofferson pursued literature at Pomona College in California before attending the University of Oxford’s Merton College on a Rhodes Scholarship.
 His early ambition was to become a novelist, but music eventually drew him away from academia.
 Under the name “Kris Carson,” he started writing and performing songs during his days in the UK.